npm/cli/docs/lib/content/using-npm/developers.md

 * name: This should be a string that identifies your project.
 Please do not use the name to specify that it runs on node, or is in JavaScript.
-  You can use the "engines" field to explicitly state the versions of node (or whatever else) that your program requires, and it's pretty well assumed that it's JavaScript.
+  You can use the "engines" field to explicitly state the versions of node (or whatever else) that your program requires (and "devEngines" when the requirements for developers differ from the requirements for users), and it's pretty well assumed that it's JavaScript.

   It does not necessarily need to match your github repository name.